 In his best-selling book ‘Restaurant Man’, author Joe Bastianich positions the restaurant industry as a “nickel-and-dime business, and you make dollars by accumulating nickels.”

 Using the example of direct labor hours, here is a calculator to compute your own business’ overhead rate for one month.

 To use it, simply total up your indirect business costs for a month and input that value in the first line.
 Then total up your direct labor costs from your employee scheduling software and input that value into the second line.
 The output value will be your overhead rate expressed as a percentage:

-5 Strategies to Reduce Restaurant Overhead Costs
+5 Ways to Lower Restaurant Overhead Costs